panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 Second, let's see what `name` variable is?
 It's a `string` type.

-Here's the problem: `dictionary[name]` tries to read a property which may not exist on `dictionary`, because `name` can be any `string` value.
+Here's the problem: `dictionary[name]` tries to read a property that may not exist on `dictionary`, because `name` can be any `string` value.
 That's what TypeScript is complaining about.

-How to make TypeScript to allow us access properties of string type?
+How to make TypeScript allow us access properties of string type?

 That's where the index signature can help.
-Let's annotate `dictionary` variable with an index signature:
+Let's annotate the `dictionary` variable with an index signature:

 ```ts twoslash
 interface NumberByName {